-It’s hard to say when convergents Friends really started and it’s even more difficult to really pin this group down with clearly defined boundaries, because if there is one thing that can be said about convergent Friends it is that they do not fit into the boundaries.
-In fact, we might say they transgress all Quaker boundaries, seek to bridge them, undercut them, change them, or do away with them all in the name of renewing the heart and spirit of Quakerism under the guidance of the Spirit.
-Convergent Friends is in many ways an unnameable group, but that will not keep us from trying to describe it the best we can.
+It’s hard to say when Convergent Friends really started – some have argued that convergent Friends have been around as long as there have been separations among Friends – and it’s even more difficult to really pin this group down with clearly defined boundaries, because if there is one thing that can be said about convergent Friends it is that they do not fit into the boundaries.
+In fact, we might say that one characteristic of convergence is the transgressing of Quaker boundaries, seeking to bridge disparate groups, undercutting what might be called “silly poor Gospel(s)” among Friends – judgements about what is and is not “Quakerly”, changing and challenging Quaker culture that can build barriers that keep many looking in from the outside.
+Convergent Friends are those who are committed to renewing the heart and spirit of Quakerism under the guidance of the Spirit.
+It is less of a particular group and more about a goal, attitude or methodology about what it means to be Quaker in the 21st century.
+Even still, many have tried to describe it as best we can.

-The term ‘convergent’ was first applied to this cross-boundary Quaker renewal group by Robin Mohr in January of 2006:
+The term ‘convergent’ was first applied to this cross-boundary Quaker renewal group in late 2005 on Robin Morh’s blog “What Canst Thou Say,” and in January of 2006 she wrote more fully about this phenomenon among Friends:

 It describes Friends who are seeking a deeper understanding of our Quaker heritage and a more authentic life in the kingdom of God on Earth, radically inclusive of all who seek to live this life.